How To Make A Crochet Blanket!

 - Puff Stitch – PS – Yarn over, insert hook into stitch or space and pull up a loop, repeat 3 more times, yarn over, pull through all loops on hook.

 - * – Designates a repeat.

 50″ x 58″ from a total of 55 rounds.
-Please note, pattern is written so you may go smaller or larger.
+Please note, this easy crochet throw pattern is written so you may go smaller or larger.
 You may do as many or as little rounds as you would like!